supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/background/readme.md

 `Background` layer adds background rectangle (size equals to image size) with custom class to image annotations.

-This layer is used to prepare data to train Neural Network for semantic segmentation.
+This layer can be used to prepare data for semantic segmentation training tasks.

 ### Settings: